MRaflyH/TA-STI/DECISIONS.md

 exercise the ZIP branch. `mean_convective_precipitation_rate` is a mean rate and would need a one-hour realignment; `convective_rain_rate` is the instantaneous alternative and would not.
 Undecided.

+**O-5 — `PRECTOTCORR` may have a unit or data problem.
+Unresolved.**
+Maximum is 1076 (tropis) and 1194 (subtropis) against a column documented as mm/hour.
+The world record for one-hour rainfall is roughly 305 mm, so these are not possible as hourly rates.
+Either the unit annotation in `features.py` is wrong — it was copied from the v1 archive and never verified against the NASA POWER parameter definition — or the values are not what they appear. **Settle this before the column appears in any chapter.** Check whether the extreme values are a handful of rows or a smooth tail.

+**O-6 — One model or two stages.** The dry-spell measurement supports v1's `occurrence`/`count` split: median runs of 15–20 hours and two thirds of subtropis zero rows inside week-long runs is switch-like behaviour rather than a continuous process with many small values.
+No QML literature on zero-inflated targets was found; the hurdle approach is classical.
+Undecided.

+**O-7 — Skew must be fixed before min-max, for some predictors.** See the squashing measurements.
+Under plain min-max the worst predictors are nearly constant to the circuit.
+The likely order is: fix skew, z-score, then min-max to [0, π].
+Which transform, and which predictors need it, is undecided.